 2. Interest Rates

-Parents will often take out a PLUS Loan for each year their student is enrolled, and rates for new loans usually change from year to year.
-If you take out additional loans in the future, always make sure to check the current rates.
+Parents will often take out a PLUS Loan for each year their student is enrolled, so if you take out additional loans in the future, always make sure to check the current rates for that academic year.

 The example in Table B shows the year-by-year interest rates for parents who had children starting college in 2017 and took a PLUS Loan each year.